 This site lets you download entire books for free Arabic classes, and is great for total beginners, or people hoping to improve their level of Arabic.
 The lessons on Arabic writing cover:

 - double vowels at the end of words

 - double letters

 - combined letters

-The website also offers lessons in Arabic literature, studying the Quran, and Islamic conversions, or you can sign up for personalized classes for a fee.
+The website also offers lessons in Arabic literature, studying the Quran, and Islamic conversions or you can sign up for personalised classes for a fee.